Recent updates to the Caffeine platform, newest first.

 When you connect a domain from an external registrar and it activates successfully, Caffeine now sends a confirmation message in the project chat — previously that message was missing for this workflow.
 See Connecting a Domain You Already Own.

-You can now connect a domain purchased from any external registrar (such as GoDaddy or Namecheap) to a Caffeine app by adding a CNAME DNS record, with an optional apex redirect for visitors who type the bare domain.
+You can now connect a domain purchased from any external registrar (such as GoDaddy or Namecheap) to a Caffeine app by adding a CNAME DNS record, with an optional apex redirect for visitors who type the apex (naked) domain.
 See Connecting a Domain You Already Own.

 Live button now opens a quick-action dropdown — March 23, 2026